WJZ Mourning The Loss Of Two Longtime Employees: Editor Deb Kelly And Photojournalist Eric 'HeavE' Scott

 Today, we are having to say goodbye to two long-time, much-loved coworkers.
-Both were inspiration human beings and both died just days apart.
+Both were inspirational human beings and both died just days apart.

 Deb Kelly was more than a brilliant editor.
 Her booth was “newsroom central” where we all checked in to talk, laugh and watch her make editing magic.